Lemoncode/redux-sagas-typescript-by-example/03_throttle/readme.md

 we can see that number _1_ is generated and number _2_ is generated after 5 seconds (one of the quick clicks have been wiped from the buffer).

+> NOTE: Try throttle and debounce with 500 ms

 ```
 npm start
 ```